-However, due to this arrest, he was denied entry into Canada, which became a significant and embarrassing issue for him at work.
+However, due to this arrest, he was denied entry into Canada, which became a significant and embarrassing issue for him at work when his cruise ship docked in Canada in Vancouver and other western Canadian ports.
 His employer was patient with him, but he sensed that it would not allow him to continue with the company too much longer with such a career limitation.

 The client had already reached 18 months of the 36 months of summary probation and had complied fully with all terms except the passage of 18 more months to fulfill the full term.